alfg/AdminCraft/README.md

 - View and configure user status (Connected players, Ops, Banned IPs|Players)
 - Ability to schedule 'cron-like' backup jobs on set intervals

-Features in progress for 1.0:
+TODO:

 - Reworking item/block ID reference
 - Login sessions, security and support for multiple Admin Users
 - Support for viewing Log History

-Features to add Post 1.0:

 - Support to deploy and administer multiple instances of Minecraft Servers
 - Support to deploy AdminCraft on a separate server than the Minecraft Server
 - More server and Minecraft monitoring features

 ## Requirements ##

-- Minecraft Server 1.1+
+- Minecraft Server 1.2+
 - A Linux OS.
 AdminCraft has only been tested on Ubuntu 11.04, but should be compatible with at least 9.04+
 - Python 2.6+.
 Python 3 is not yet supported